realworldocaml/book/en/09-functors-draft.md

 OCaml provides a way around this stratification in the form of _first-class module_.
 First-class modules are ordinary values that can be created from and converted back to regular modules.
-This is important because letting modules into the core language makes it possible to write code that deals with modules in a much more dynamic fashion, and thus opens up many software designs that can simplify your code.
+As we'll see, letting modules into the core language makes it possible to use more flexible and dynamic module-oriented designs.

 ### Another trivial example